LinqLover/symbolic-execution-survey/notes/LITERATURE.md

 Findings:

-- **Contributions:** in-depth overview of theory, approaches, and challenges; collection of implementations; references to surveys (TODO)
+- **Contributions:** in-depth overview of theory, approaches, and challenges; collection of implementations; references to surveys

 ## Software and Security Testing